Change-point regression with a smooth additive disturbance: Introduction

-with $\textbf{Y}=(Y_1,\ldots,Y_n)$, $\textbf{S}$ a smoothing matrix and $\textbf{I}_n$ the $n$-dimensional identity matrix, see \citep{speckman1988kernel, shiau1988rates}.
-The estimator $\hat{\beta}_1$ for $\beta$ is linear in $\textbf{Y}$ and is equal to the difference of positively weighted sums of the observations right and left of the change-point , hence of the same form as the classical piecewise smooth change-point estimators.
-However, undersmoothing is required in general to achieve the parametric minimax rate $\mathcal{O}(n^{-1/2})$ for $\beta$, see \citep{rice1986convergence, shiau1988rates, chen1991two}.
-In comparison, the least squares estimator
+Whilst there may be benefits to using these methods when \eqref{eq:model} is heavily misspecified, their additional flexibility can sacrifice estimation accuracy of the change-points.
+To see this, consider a simplification of model \eqref{eq:model} where $f^0$ has a single change-point whose location is known.
+We may cast the problem as a partially linear model $Y_i = X_i \beta^0 + g^0(i / n) + \varepsilon_i$, where $X := (0, \ldots, 0, 1, \ldots, 1)^\top \in \R^{n \times 1}$ and $\beta^0 \in \R$ is the unknown jump size.
+Without using the additive structure of the model, our only option for estimating $\beta^0$ is to take the difference of the regression estimates to the right and left of the change-point analogously to the methods mentioned above.
+Our rate for estimating $\beta^0$ would then mirror the estimation error for nonparametrically estimating the regression functions, which would be strictly slower than the parametric $1/\sqrt{n}$ rate.
+On the other hand, classical methods for estimating $\beta^0$ tailored to the partially linear model setting can achieve the optimal $1/\sqrt{n}$ rate.
+An example is the least squares estimator

-from \citep{denby1984smooth, speckman1988kernel} does not require undersmoothing to achieve this rate and has often a better finite sample performance, see \citet{speckman1988kernel, shiau1988rates, chen1991two}.
-This aligns with the intuition that assuming the decomposition allows us to combine information about the smooth signal from the left and right side of a potential change-point which improves detection power and estimation accuracy.
+of \citet{denby1984smooth}, see also \citep{speckman1988kernel}.
+Here, $ S \in \R^{n \times n}$ is a smoothing matrix (see \eqref{eq:NW} for a possible choice) and $Y := (Y_1,\ldots, Y_n)^\top $.
+The difference in rate aligns with the intuition that assuming the decomposition allows us to combine information about the smooth signal from the left and right sides of a potential change-point to improve estimation accuracy and detection power.
+In the context of change-point estimation, the only notable work in this direction is from \citet{eubank1994nonparametric} who estimate the location and size of a single change-point in the derivative of an otherwise smooth function by using ideas from semiparametric statistics.